understanding-ml/COLA/README.rst

                                                              total_cfs=1,
                                                              features_to_keep=['Age','Sex'])

-Part4: Refine the counterfactual explanations
+**Part4: Refine the counterfactual explanations**

-(1)You should Initialize the COLA, choose the policy and number of actions.
+(1) You should Initialize the COLA, choose the policy and number of actions.

-(2)If you use your own explainer, you just need to input the numpy array type x_factual and x_counterfactual.
+(2) If you use your own explainer, you just need to input the numpy array type x_factual and x_counterfactual.

 .. image:: docs/images/generated_ce.png
-  :width: 400
+  :width: 300
   :alt: generated counterfactual explanations

 .. code:: python